ampproject/meta-ac/MEMBER_EXPECTATIONS.md

 ### Expectations

 * Regularly attend the bi-weekly AC meeting.
-* Occasionally attend AMP TSC, Design, or other Working Group meetings.
+* Occasionally attend TSC, Design, or other Working Group meetings.
 * Raise issues from your industry or community, and follow our [Stakeholder Input Process](https://github.com/ampproject/meta-ac/blob/master/PROCESS.md#stakeholder-input-process) to advance them.
 * Hold good-faith discussions and present alternative view points about technical topics in AMP.
 * Volunteer to champion issues and take on tasks, with support & input from other AC members.